irit-melodi/irit-stac/intake/README.markdown

 See the scripts intake-1-batch.sh and intake-2.sh for details

-0. put soclog files in a directory, with a comma-separated mappings.txt file that assigns a clean name to each file, as in eg.
+0. Put soclog files in a directory, with a comma-separated mappings.txt file that assigns a clean name to each file, as in eg.

-          League 1-2012-06-17-19-53-24-+0100.soclog,s1-l1-g02
+          s1-l1-g02,League 1-2012-06-17-19-53-24-+0100.soclog
-          League 1 game-2012-06-19-18-49-00-+0100.soclog,s1-l1-g03
+          s1-l1-g03,League 1 game-2012-06-19-18-49-00-+0100.soclog

+1. [AUTO]
-1. in that directory, pre-segment all soclog files, create aam templates (run intake-1-batch.sh)
+   In that directory, pre-segment all soclog files, create aam templates (run intake-1-batch.sh)

+2. [MANUAL]
-2. For each soclog file (we assume here you are working incrementally):
+   For each soclog file (we assume here you are working incrementally):

-   manually correct segmentation results (OpenOffice, Excel, etc), using '&' to separate EDUS, and inserting blank lines to create document sections (foo/segmented/foo.soclog.seg.csv)
+   Manually correct segmentation results (OpenOffice, Excel, etc), using '&' to separate EDUS, and inserting blank lines to create document sections (foo/segmented/foo.soclog.seg.csv)

+3. [AUTO]
-3. As you create the segmented files, convert the results to glozz (run intake-2.sh foo/segmented/foo.soclog.seg.csv)
+   As you create the segmented files, convert the results to glozz (run intake-2.sh foo/segmented/foo.soclog.seg.csv)